vxakula/SiteMole/README.md

-# webXscan
+# SiteMole
 Tool to make the life of web-pentesters a little easier.

-WebXScan is a Python-based web reconnaissance tool designed to assist security professionals and enthusiasts in gathering information about a target website.
+SiteMole is a Python-based web reconnaissance tool designed to assist security professionals and enthusiasts in gathering information about a target website.
 The tool provides various modules to extract valuable insights, including comments, links, images, HTTP headers, and more.

 ## Features